 I’m getting a little exotic with the side portion in this Same Game Parlay over at FanDuel, as we’ll be parlaying the USC money line with Michigan +14.5 on an alternate spread to achieve this first leg.
 While this leg does require multiple conditions for it to cash, I find it hard to believe that a USC victory comes in blowout fashion, particularly with this game priced at under a touchdown.

-I was high on Lincoln Riley’s team heading into the season, and the Trojans offense looked like a well-oiled machine in their impressive victory over LSU.
+I was high on Lincoln Riley’s team heading into the season, and the Trojans’ offense looked like a well-oiled machine in their impressive victory over LSU.
 That carried over into a dominant victory over Utah State in Week 2, and now Miller Moss and company are coming off a bye week to face a Wink Martindale defense that doesn’t exactly disguise what it wants to do very well.
 Moss will be prepared to handle the high blitz rate from Michigan, and he should thrive under pressure, much like he did against LSU in Week 1.
 On the other side of the ball, defensive coordinator D’Anton Lynn has already reshaped a USC defense that was 117th in EPA per play allowed in 2023, as the Trojans look like a top 25 defensive unit in the nation to this point.
-They’ll surely be prepared for a Michigan offense that is going to run the ball and look to shorten the game, and I expect USC’s defense (10th in EPA per rush, 17th in rush success rate) to rise to the occasion on the road.
+They will surely be prepared for a Michigan offense that is going to run the ball and look to shorten the game, and I expect USC’s defense (10th in EPA per rush, 17th in rush success rate) to rise to the occasion on the road.

 As for the Wolverines, the pivot to Alex Orji is probably the best solution for the Wolverines at quarterback going forward.
 After all, their offense is built around the run and Orji is essentially a run-first quarterback that you would expect to excel in the system.
 The issue is that he didn’t win the job in fall camp, which makes it hard to trust his upside in such a pivotal game against a quality opponent that should be a College Football Playoff contender.
-While Michigan’s defense is good, it doesn’t have the same punch as it did over the past couple of seasons, which also makes it hard to fade Riley off a bye in this spot.
+While Michigan’s defense is good, it doesn’t have the same punch as it did over the past couple of seasons — which also makes it hard to fade Riley off a bye in this spot.
 The Trojans have passed the eye test this year while the Wolverines have not, so we’ll take USC to win by 14 points or fewer in this matchup.

 Under 44.5 (-110)